 Have a minimum of three years of responsible actuarial experience in the particular subject relevant to the SAO, under the review of an actuary who was qualified to issue the SAO at the time the review took place under the USQS in effect at that time.

 Section 3 of the USQS specifies the Specific Qualification Standards beyond those required to satisfy the General or Basic Education and Experience requirements.
-For issuing Life, A&H, and Fraternal SAO, this includes examinations administered by either the Academy or SOA covering
+For an actuary issuing Life, A&H, and Fraternal SAO, this includes examinations administered by either the Academy or SOA covering

 policy forms and coverages,